FAForever/wiki-pages/teams/tournament-team/statutes.md

 As the Tournament Team, we strive to host events that challenge, inspire, and connect players.
 We foster fair competition by designing tournament formats with specific audiences in mind.
 Through this we create memorable experiences for the participants and the FAForever community as a whole.

 We work closely with the Promotions and FAF Live teams to build anticipation, provide live coverage and in general cultivate an atmosphere of excitement that extends beyond the matches of the tournaments themselves.

+## Code of Conduct

+It is important to understand that all tournament team members (and contributors in general) are expected to act in accordance with the [Code of Conduct](https://forum.faforever.com/topic/2051/faf-code-of-conduct/1) of our community.
+This includes, but is not limited to:

+ - Be open
+ - Be empathetic, welcoming, friendly, and patient
+ - Be collaborative
+ - Be inquisitive
+ - Be careful in the words that we choose
+ - Be concise
+ - Step down considerately

 ## Roles